gigatskhondia/ocean_intella/README.md

 Dynamics of offshore structures and CFD software.

-At present, it includes the following models:
+At present, the software includes the following models:
 * PDE pipe
 * Pipelay profile optimization
 * Robotic pipe